 The Pacafi remains the cornerstone of our site but recognise it does not suit the vast majority of bettors and we understand why.
 We do not attempt to sell it because the average joe is not interested in incremental gains.
-This strategy makes a profit to level stakes but if used in a pure mathematical sense can increase profits further by protecting the stake.
-Sounds a bit complicated, see our explanation:
+This strategy already makes a profit to level stakes and has done since June 2010 but if used with our form of stake protection it really does represent NO RISK betting, see our explanation:

 How to PROFIT from the PACAFI